Now, something that has bugged me for years. The ongoing debate of the best footballer of all-time. My candidate: Ronaldo Luís Nazario de Lima.

 RONALDO NAZaRIO – progress

 In comparison to Cristiano at this tender age, It was clear that he lacked any sort of end product, something that followed him to Manchester.

 Messi had hypnotic ball control and has never lost it, but not the final ball, nor the finish, nor the killer-will in front of goal.
 Not yet.

 Combine their two attributes while they were under-21s, and I’m not sure we would have even half of the player that Ronaldo was at 18.
 That is the level we are talking about here.
 A generational talent.
 A phrase which is nonchalantly brandished about these days but rarely correctly.

-This was real life, and it was a genuine otherworldly talent.
+This was real life, and we were witness to a genuine otherworldly talent.
 It was set to get better from here on out.

-But that is a story we will visit next time, on our journey alongside Ronaldo’s path through the sport he made look so easy.
-Join me, Mustafa, and ZICO BALL for Part Two in the not so distant future.
+But that is a story we will visit next time, on our journey alongside the path of Ronaldo Luís Nazário de Lima through the sport he made look so easy.
+Click here for Part Two: Inter and the peak of his powers.

 Words by: Mustafa Jawad – @Mussy__J10